RCollins13/CNView/README.md

 ---
 ###Example B
 **Multiple Samples on the Same x-Axis**
+CNView can plot up to 300 samples stacked atop the same shared x-axis.
+This is accomplished by passing a text file with the IDs of all samples to be plotted in place of the sample ID.
 ![Multiple Samples on the Same x-Axis](/ExamplePlots/CNView.ExamplePlotB.jpg?raw=true "Multiple Samples on the Same x-Axis")
+**Example code to generate the above plot:**
 ```
 bash$ ./CNView.R 19 47636953 47687179 \
                  ~/sampleIDs.txt